 Radiohead - Kid A Album Wiki

 Kid A is the fourth studio album by the English rock band Radiohead, released on 2 October 2000 by Parlophone.
 After the stress of promoting Radiohead's acclaimed 1997 album OK Computer, songwriter Thom Yorke envisioned a radical change in direction.
-The band replaced their guitar rock sound with synthesisers, drum machines, the ondes Martenot, string orchestras and brass instruments, drawing influence from electronic music, krautrock, jazz, and 20th-century classical music.
+The band incorporated synthesisers, drum machines, strings and brass, drawing influence from electronic music, ambient, krautrock, jazz, and 20th-century classical music.
 They recorded Kid A with OK Computer producer Nigel Godrich in Paris, Copenhagen, Gloucestershire and their hometown Oxford, England.
-The sessions produced over 20 tracks, and Radiohead split the work into two albums: Kid A, and Amnesiac, released the following year.
+Another album recorded in the same sessions, Amnesiac, was released the following year.

 Radiohead released no singles or music videos to promote Kid A and conducted few interviews and photoshoots.
 Instead, they became one of the first major acts to use the internet as a promotional tool; the album was made available to stream and was promoted with short animated films featuring music and artwork.
 Bootlegs of early performances were shared on file-sharing services, and the album was leaked before release.